Loading...

 Lab 79: Working with System Time using date

-Use the date command to quickly confirm local time, compare it to UTC for log correlation, generate script-friendly timestamps, and calculate a future maintenance window using human-readable date expressions.
-This lab focuses on practical time checks you perform routinely during incident response and scheduled operations.
+Use date to confirm local time, compare it to UTC for log correlation, generate script-friendly timestamps, and compute a future maintenance window using human-readable expressions.
+This lab focuses on the time checks you run constantly during incidents and planned changes.

 time troubleshooting scripting